The Indian Doctor: Series 2

 Now, a year after his arrival, Prem faces a new adversary, evangelist preacher Herbert Todd.
 When an outbreak of smallpox threatens to bring catastrophe to the village, Prem finds himself fighting prejudice and incompetence and locked in a confrontation with the intransigent Todd for the hearts and minds of the villagers.
 Also, Prem and his wife Kamini nervously await the arrival of his dreaded mother-in-law, Pushpa.
 With India gripped by the chaos of a smallpox epidemic, Pushpa is taking the opportunity for a long-overdue inspection of her daughter's new life – and the son-in-law of whom she doesn't approve.

 Series 3

-It is now 1966, three years after Prem and Kamini's arrival, and they have become very much a part of the Trefelin community.
-But their lives and those of everyone in the village are about to change when its high-flying 'prodigal sons' return to bring a first real taste of the swinging '60s.

-A shiny American sports car zooms into the sleepy village of Trefelin, carrying with it Basil and Robert Thomas, sons of the old local mine owner.
-The high-achieving brothers are greeted with joy by everyone from Sian the shopkeeper to the miners in the pub.
-But for others, like the Indian doctor Prem Sharma, his wife Kamini and newlyweds Emlyn and Megan, the brothers' return spells confusion and frustration as their dreams are dashed and they face the prospect of becoming outcasts once again.
+Set in 1966, three years after the arrival of Prem and Kamini in Trefelin, the series follows the community as it undergoes social and cultural change.
+The return of several former residents introduces new influences associated with the changing culture of the 1960s, affecting both the village and its inhabitants.